Erick Torres (footballer, born 1993): UNAM

 On 24 January 2018, Torres joined Mexican club Pumas UNAM in a reported $2 million deal.

 Tijuana

 On 5 June 2018, Torres was sold to Club Tijuana.

 Atlanta United

-On 31 July 2020, Torres returned to Major League Soccer, joining Atlanta United as a Season-Ending Injury Replacement Player for the injured Josef Martínez.
+On 31 July 2020, Torres returned to Major League Soccer, joining Atlanta United FC as a Season-Ending Injury Replacement Player for the injured Josef Martínez.
 On August 22, 2020, Torres made his debut against Nashville SC, which resulted in a 2–0 win for Atlanta.
 Torres entered the match as a substitute in the 80th minute for Atlanta teammate Adam Jahn.
 Following the 2020 season, Torres was released by Atlanta on 24 November 2020.

 On 3 February 2021, it was announced that Torres had re-signed with Atlanta United, occupying a supplemental roster spot for the season, as well as also taking on an undefined role in the club's academy.

 Following the 2021 season, Atlanta declined their contract option on Torres.